Smartenit/iot-workshop-smartenit/README.md

 Making your world smarter and greener
 # World of Smartenit IoT Workshop

-This repository is a **[Smartenit Inc.][smt-site]** workshop to get you involved in the world of the IoT company services.
-Please enjoy it!
+This repository is a **[Smartenit Inc.][smt-site]** workshop to get you started in the world of the IoT company services.
+Please enjoy!
 *Copyright Compacta International, Ltd 2017.
 All rights reserved*

-This workshop is part of a series of workshops which we want to introduce you to our robust ecosystem!
+This workshop is one in a series of workshops we will use to introduce you to our robust ecosystem!
 [Smartenit Ecosystem Documentation](https://docs.smartenit.io/)

-This workshop is focused in the part of the Zigbee network and the usage of the **Smartenit** Zigbee controllers using the [Serial API](docs/ZBPCID_API.pdf) (a.k.a Serapi).
+This workshop is focused on the Zigbee network and the usage of the **Smartenit** Zigbee controllers using the [Serial API](docs/ZBPCID_API.pdf) (a.k.a Serapi).
 We will use a USB Zigbee Coordinator and a Zigbee device with OnOff Cluster support to control it and read its attributes.

 1. This workshop is written in python language, please follow the instructions bellow based on your Operating System.
 Please install Python version **2.7**